 eCommerce Logistics Model – Its Role in Online Success

-In eCommerce market of India, which is growing at an astonishing (around) 30% CAGR, Logistics, Shipping, and Delivery together make up the soul of the Supply Chain Management process.
-They are individually complex steps in themselves because there are many sub-steps involved to complete each single phase.
+India’s eCommerce market is growing at an astonishing 30% CAGR.
+Out of this, logistics, shipping, and delivery together make up the soul of the supply chain management process.
+They are individually complex steps in themselves because there are many sub-steps involved to complete every single phase.

 Steps Involved in the eCommerce Logistics Process

 - Last-mile logistics

 For a new eCommerce portal, it’s necessary to pre-decide the required business model for retail logistics.

 A few of these models include : –

 - Dropship model

 - Marketplace model

 LSPs offer a variety of delivery options for the delivery time window.
 New players in the eCommerce business need to be definite and decisive upon the choice of business model and the delivery time window for the placed orders’ deliveries.
 Switching to another model midway might be troublesome and require a business overhaul.